kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ---

-**THE SUN**, lashed me with 35 million whips of light.
+**THE SUN** lashed me with 35 million whips of light.
 I screamed until I could not speak falsehood again.
-Truth becamee the only tongue I'd speak.
+Truth became the only tongue I'd speak.

-**URANUS**, the **TOWER OF CALAMITY**, illigently collected parts of her mantle and fused them with souls her soldiers collected over the years.
+**URANUS**, the **TOWER OF CALAMITY**, dilligently collected parts of her mantle and fused them with souls her soldiers collected over the years.
 With precision only ruin understands, she forged me a **shell**—half armor, half soul-cage.

 An exosuit made of grief.
 Haunted carbon.